 The Bottom Line

 AI engineering interviews test a unique combination of software engineering, ML knowledge, and system design thinking.
-The key differentiator is production experience—be ready to discuss real systems you've built, problems you've encountered, and how you measured success.
+The key differentiator is production experience. be ready to discuss real systems you've built, problems you've encountered, and how you measured success.
 Prepare systematically, practice explaining complex concepts simply, and show genuine curiosity about the field.

 Frequently Asked Questions

-Based on our analysis of 13,813 AI job postings, demand for AI engineers continues to grow.
+Based on our analysis of 37,339 AI job postings, demand for AI engineers keeps growing.
 The most in-demand skills include Python, RAG systems, and LLM frameworks like LangChain.

 AI engineering interviews typically include: coding problems (Python, algorithms), system design (ML pipelines, RAG architectures), ML fundamentals (model evaluation, fine-tuning), and behavioral questions about past projects and collaboration.